 “The younger generation of workers these days, they don’t want to continue to do boring, mundane, repetitive work, especially in the manufacturing sector,” Woo said.
 “We have to begin to add more value in the process, otherwise it will be difficult to attract a young generation of workers.”

-Supply chain is one of the biggest challenges for US expansion
+Supply chain is a big challenge for U.S. expansion

 Widespread adoption of robotics has certainly lowered production costs around the globe, though it remains unclear whether a similar surge would help spur American tech manufacturing.